spesmilo/electrum-docs/hardware-linux.rst

    sudo apt-get install libusb-1.0-0-dev libudev-dev

 At least, these are the names of the packages on Ubuntu/Debian.
-For other distros, you might need to find the corresponding packages.
+For other distributions, you might need to find the corresponding packages.

 2. Python libraries
 ~~~~~~~~~~~~~~~~~~~